weew/kernel/readme.md

 ```

 From now on all providers will benefit from constructor and method injection and will be able to share anything in the container.
 Depending on which container package you use the `IProviderInvoker` implementation may vary, but the idea stays the same.

+## Existing container integrations

+There is an integration available for the [weew/php-container](https://github.com/weew/php-container) container.
+See [weew/php-kernel-container-aware](https://github.com/weew/php-kernel-container-aware).

 ## Related projects